Security & Operational Guidance

 - Swap events - Track execution via the

-Swapevent - Revert rates — High revert rates indicate stale pricing or tight slippage
+Swapevent - Revert rates - High revert rates indicate stale pricing or tight tolerances

 - Gas costs - Monitor gas consumption across chains